Wenzi: Received Text

-The Daozang "Daoist Canon" includes three Wenzi redactions under the Yujue (玉訣 "Commentaries") subsection of the Dongshen (洞神 "Spirit Grotto") section.
-The oldest extant edition is the Tongxuan zhenjing zhu (通玄真經注 "Commentary on the Authentic Scripture of Pervading Mystery") by Xu Lingfu (徐靈府; ca. 760–841) of the Tang dynasty.
-The Tongxuan zhenjing zhengyi zhu (通玄真經正儀注 "Commentary on the Correct Meaning of the Authentic Scripture of Pervading Mystery") is by Zhu Bian of the Song dynasty.
-Third is the 1310 CE Tongxuan zhenjing zuanyi (通玄真經纘義 "Collected Explanations to the Authentic Scripture of Pervading Mystery") by Du Daojian (杜道堅; 1237–1318) of the Yuan dynasty.
-Judith M. Boltz cites the opinion of Complete Library of the Four Treasuries bibliographers that Du's version was the most reliable Wenzi redaction.
-She notes that Du Daojian became the rightful literary heir to Wenzi when he discovered a copy of the classic at the Tongxuan Guan (通玄觀 "Abbey of Pervading Mystery") of Mount Jizhou (計籌) in Zhejiang, where hagiographic legend says Wenzi took refuge and wrote down his teachings.
+The Daozang "Daoist Canon" includes three redactions under the subsection of the section.
+The oldest extant edition is the by Xu Lingfu (徐靈府; ca. 760–841) of the Tang dynasty.
+The is by Zhu Bian of the Song dynasty.
+Third is the 1310 CE by Du Daojian (杜道堅; 1237–1318) of the Yuan dynasty.
+Judith M. Boltz cites the opinion of Complete Library of the Four Treasuries bibliographers that Du's version was the most reliable redaction.
+She notes that Du Daojian became the rightful literary heir to Wenzi when he discovered a copy of the classic at the of Mount Jizhou (計籌) in Zhejiang, where hagiographic legend says Wenzi took refuge and wrote down his teachings.